crucialfelix/atom-supercollider/README.md

 ### Lookup classes and methods with `shift-cmd-r`

+Lookup is done using Atom's Symbol View which is powered by the venerable ctags

 Install ctags if you need to:

     brew install ctags

-Add this to your ~/.ctags
+Add this support for supercollider to your ~/.ctags

     --langdef=supercollider
     --langmap=supercollider:.sc